TobinTojo/Pong/README.md

 __Methods:__
 - Incorporated Enumerators to handle certain situations of the paddle the player controls in game
-- Utilized vectors to control the positioning and movement of the paddles and ball
+- Utilized vectors to control the positioning and movement of the paddles and the ball
 - Incorporated a timer to check detections and movement of objects, as well as to update player score